elmtree-askmo/cloudcannon-app/content/learn/mathematics/provide-an-example-of-an-inductive-proof-related-to-divisibility.md

 url: /learn/mathematics/questions/provide-an-example-of-an-inductive-proof-related-to-divisibility
 score: -1.0
 related_article1:
+    id: 170765
+    title: >-
+        What is a common mistake made during the inductive step of a proof?
+    subject: Mathematics
+    url: /learn/mathematics/questions/what-is-a-common-mistake-made-during-the-inductive-step-of-a-proof
+related_article2:
     id: 170772
+    title: >-
-    title: What are the properties of natural numbers that make them suitable for induction?
+        What are the properties of natural numbers that make them suitable for induction?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-properties-of-natural-numbers-that-make-them-suitable-for-induction
-related_article2:
-    id: 170773
-    title: Explain the role of the successor function in the context of natural numbers.
-    subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-role-of-the-successor-function-in-the-context-of-natural-numbers
 related_article3:
     id: 170761
+    title: >-
-    title: What is a direct proof, and how does it differ from a proof by contradiction?
+        What is a direct proof, and how does it differ from a proof by contradiction?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-a-direct-proof-and-how-does-it-differ-from-a-proof-by-contradiction
 related_article4:
-    id: 170767
+    id: 170759
-    title: Why is the base case crucial in a proof by induction?
+    title: >-
+        What distinguishes strong induction from simple induction?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-is-the-base-case-crucial-in-a-proof-by-induction
+    url: /learn/mathematics/questions/what-distinguishes-strong-induction-from-simple-induction
 related_article5:
-    id: 170770
+    id: 170766
-    title: What is the logical basis for the justification of induction?
+    title: >-
+        Give an example of a correct application of the inductive step.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-logical-basis-for-the-justification-of-induction
+    url: /learn/mathematics/questions/give-an-example-of-a-correct-application-of-the-inductive-step
 ---

 &nbsp;